Healthy Artichoke Dip with Kale

 Healthy Kale and Artichoke Dip

-This easy Healthy Kale & Artichoke Dip recipe is a healthier take on traditional spinach & artichoke dip, lightened up with greek yogurt.
-I used kale instead of spinach to change things up and the result is delicious and nutritious!
+This healthy artichoke dip with kale is my take on traditional spinach & artichoke dip.
+It's lightened up with greek yogurt and I used kale instead of place to change things up.
 Serve it up at your next holiday party or family gathering.

 - 8 ounces light cream cheese